DataVirtualizationByExample/HortonworksUseCase2/README.md

 See the How to Guide which describes how to recreate and run each use case.
 It also includes the references such as the videos.

-Use Case 1:
+Use Case 2:
-Objective: Determine if sentiment data from the first week of the Iron Man 3 movie is a predictor of sales
-Problem: Cannot utilize social data and sentiment analysis with sales management system
-Solution: Leverage Jboss Data Virtualization to mashup Sentiment analysis data with ticket and merchandise sales data on MySQL into a single view of the data
+Objective:
+-Secure data according to Role for row level security and Column Masking

+Problem:
+-Cannot hide region data from region specific users

+Solution:
+-Leverage JBoss Data Virtualization to provide Row Level Security and Masking of columns

 Currently works with Data Virtualization 6.0